SquareGPS/navixy-api/docs/backend-api/resources/commons/entity/fields.md

 ---
-title: /entity/fields
+title: Entity fields
-description: /entity/fields
+description: Entity fields
 ---

-#/entity/fields
+# Entity fields

+API path: `/entity/fields`.

-## fields actions:
+## Fields actions

 Field allows to add custom information to a customizable entity.
 Each field belongs to one entity.